vmware/versatile-data-kit/projects/control-service/README.md

 Versatile Data Kit Control Service enables creating, deploying, managing, and executing Data Jobs in Kubernetes runtime environment.

-Best way to see its full capabilities is to see the REST API: see OpenAPI Spec at [api.yaml](./projects/model/apidefs/datajob-api/api.yaml)
+The best way to see its full capabilities is to see the REST API: see OpenAPI Spec at [api.yaml](./projects/model/apidefs/datajob-api/api.yaml)

 To contribute see [CONTRIBUTING.md](./CONTRIBUTING.md)